andrewchernow/libpcl/README.md

   * Mac OS X 10.4+ (Darwin)   (x86, x86_64, PowerPC)

 PCL may support other Operating Systems in the future, but at this point it is focused on the three listed above.
-For example, most of PCL will run on FreeBSD, due to similarities with Linux and Darwin, but no porting effort has commenced.

-PCL offers many features, too many to list here, but the highlights are listed below.
-The below just scratches the surface.
-Keep in mind, PCL is 100% pure C, there is no C++.
-There are some pending features that require C++ APIs on MS Windows, but those will be exposed as C API wrappers.
+Some note worthy features are:

   * Logging System
     * log event severity levels: debug, info, warn, error, fatal, panic